 FOCE in Antarctica

-Most recently, the antFOCE experiment was installed in shallow water off of Casey Station in Antarctica.
-This experiment demonstrated the ability of FOCE systems to collect valuable data in even the harshest environments.
+Most recently, the antFOCE experiment was installed under ice in the shallow waters near Casey Station, Antarctica.
+This experiment demonstrated the ability of FOCE systems to control ocean chemistry and enable manipulative field experiments even in the harshest environments.

-Like any experimental system, FOCE has weaknesses.
-For example, FOCE enclosures may expose test subjects to conditions different from the natural environment.
-Researchers have responded to this limitation by including open plots in their experimental design to take into account any factors introduced by the presence of enclosures.

-Another limitation of the FOCE systems is that they are complicated and relatively expensive.
+Like any experimental system, the FOCE design has weaknesses.
+For example, because study plots must be enclosed in partially-open (flow-through) enclosures to help control seawater chemistry, the conditions experienced by study organisms inside FOCE enclosures are somewhat different from the natural environment nearby.
+Seawater flowing through enclosures is enriched in CO2, but retains normal levels of plankton and varies in temperature and most other factors just as in study plots outside FOCE chambers.
+Other factors, such as currents or light levels may be diminished within chambers, compared to areas outside FOCE chambers.
+Researchers have responded to this concern by including “control” plots within FOCE enclosures that do not experience acidification, as well as open plots outside chambers.
+Another limitation of the FOCE systems is that they require some engineering expertise and with a suite of appropriate sensors, can be relatively expensive.
 This limits scientists’ ability to replicate their experiments and test large numbers of sites and organisms.

 FOCE researchers are now developing guidelines for FOCE experiments that will foster collaboration between different research groups.
 This will allow FOCE systems to evolve toward consistent methods for testing hypotheses and sharing technology and design improvements.